sapiensvisionem/Econometrics-Workflow-OLS-IV-RCT-RDD-DiD-Panel-Data-in-R/README.md

 # Applied-Microeconometrics-Project

-1. Empirically prove causality via rigorous linear regression.
+1. Empirically prove causality via rigorous linear regression according to principles of econometrics.

 2. Custom made script for doing this kind of study.